zhu-xlab/ML4Earth-Hackathon-2022/docs/README.md

 * [Ivica Obadic](mailto:ivica.obadic@tum.de?subject=[GitHub]-ML4Earth-Hackathon-2022) - PhD Candidate @ Technical University of Munich (TUM)
 * [Rıdvan Salih Kuzu](https://www.helmholtz.ai/themenmenue/our-research/consultant-teams/helmholtz-ai-consultants-dlr/index.html) - Helmholtz AI consultant @ German Aerospace Center (DLR)
 * [Andrés Camero](https://www.helmholtz.ai/themenmenue/our-research/consultant-teams/helmholtz-ai-consultants-dlr/index.html) - Helmholtz AI consultant team leader @ German Aerospace Center (DLR)

+## 5. <a id="sec_5" /> Terms of Use
+The data is from an on-going project at TUM AI4EO.
+Only a subset has been released for the hackathon.
+Kindly use it only for the purpose for which it was provided.